MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

 ## Create a bot

 Power Virtual Agents now has an app-level home page that isn't specific to any bot.
-You can create a new bot and view a list of bots you've previously created on this page.
+On this page you can create a new bot and view a list of bots that you've previously created.

 :::image type="content" source="media/build-2022-quickstart/new-bot1.png" alt-text="Screenshot of the app-level home page.":::